 Continue into Allen Gardens, where you’ll find a mix of street art and graffiti all around the park.
 It can often be busy here with artists painting over old works or touching up their own.

-Once you’ve explored, head back via Buxton Street to Brick Lane.
+Once you’ve explored, head via Buxton Street back to Brick Lane, turn left and continue walking south.

-Look out for Belgian artist ROA’s black and white crane high up on a large brick wall.
+Look out for Belgian artist ROA’s black-and-white crane high up on a large brick wall.
 Next to it is an upside-down breakdancing Coldstream Guard painted by Argentinian Martin Ron.
-Both have been here for over 10 years.
+Both have been here for over 12 years.

 A little further up the street is another work by WRDSMTH.